Healthdirect Free Australian health advice you can count on.

 What is glue ear?

-Glue ear occurs when fluid builds up inside your middle ear and doesn’t go away.
-The fluid gets thicker the longer it stays there and can become sticky like glue.
+Glue ear happens when fluid builds up inside your middle ear and doesn't drain away.
+The fluid gets thicker the longer it stays and can become sticky like glue.
+This fluid build-up can affect your hearing but usually doesn't cause pain.

 What causes glue ear?

-Glue ear is caused by a blockage of a small tube, called the Eustachian tube, that connects your middle ear to the back of your nose.
+Glue ear is caused when fluid builds up in the middle ear, the space behind the eardrum.
+This happens when the Eustachian tube, a small tube that connects your middle ear to the back of your nose and throat, gets blocked.

 Who gets glue ear?